hmscsg/NameThisMacwithSwiftDialog/README.md

 ## Using NTM
 NTM is meant to run within one or more Jamf policies.
 Add the NTM script to Jamf, then create a new policy with the script as the payload.
 You can create mmultiple policies with the same payload and different parameters, so if the script needs updating you only need to do it once.

-NTM requires a current version of SwiftDialog.
-It will check for and install it if necessary.

 **Parameter #4**: "Self Service" or "Provisioning"; Self Service is default.
 This parameter changes the text and the button behavior in the dialog windows.
 If you want to run NTM during a provisioning workflow, set Parameter 4 to Provisioning and add the Jamf policy to your provisioning workflow.